 februar 21 - 27. februar 2022

-Our wintertime photography sails have been very popular, so bring you woolen underwear and get ready for new photo tours this winter!
-The most special about these trips is all the magical light and the teeming life in the sea, which gives us the craziest #nofilter experiences hour after hour.
+Our wintertime photography sailing trips have been very popular, so bring your woolen underwear and get ready for new photo tours this winter!
+The most special thing about these trips is all the magical light and the teeming life in the sea, which gives offer us the craziest #nofilter experiences hour after hour.
 On this trip we sail a whole week from the “Paris of the North” Tromsø, via Senja, Andøya and Lofoten, to Bodø.

-This is a trip for you who want to take the most “badass” pictures, of Norway’s rawest nature, during the harshest season.
-And for you who want to sail through Northern Norway in the very special winter light with your camera always ready.
-While the batteries are charging under deck you will be sailing and learning how to sail, along the way.
+This is a trip for those of you who want to take the most “badass” pictures of Norway’s rawest nature, during the harshest season.
+For those of you who want to sail through Northern Norway in the very special winter light with your camera always ready.
+While the batteries are charging under deck you will be learning how to sail underway.
 Winter sailing in the north is a unique experience and by combining it with photography we maximize our use of the day.
 We are always ready to take the best pictures at the perfect time, completely free of street lights or other light pollution.

-This week we sail from Tromsø and spend one week southbound along the coast to Bodø.
+During this trip we sail from Tromsø and spend one week southbound along the coast, all the way to Bodø.
 On the way we will explore the areas of Senja, Andøya, Lofoten and Steigen.
 We hope to find northern lights, and will definitely learn more about sailing and photography, as well as the areas we sail through.

-Our experienced skipper will take care of the sailing instruction and navigation, while adventure photographer Thomas Eckhoff will lead the photo expedition with lots of content, both professionally and socially.
+Our experienced skipper will take care of the sailing instruction and navigation, while adventure photographer Thomas Eckhoff will lead the photo expedition with lots of fun and interesting content.

-There are no photo prerequisites on this trip.
+There are no photography knowledge prerequisites on this trip.
 Whether you are a professional or amateur means nothing.
-Just by sailing with other photo enthusiasts you will probably learn a lot.
-You don’t need to know how to sail to participate either, and you will learn alot about sailing along the way.
-This is a perfect chance for you who want to test out winter sailing, learn more about night time navigation, sail under different wind- and weather and always with your camera ready!
-If you only have a phone camera and just want to join an unforgettable trip and sail during the arctic winter, you are very welcome on board as well!
+Just by sailing with other photo enthusiasts you will learn a lot.
+You don’t need to know how to sail to participate either, as you will learn alot about sailing along the way.
+This is a perfect chance for those of you who want to test out winter sailing, learn more about nighttime navigation, sail under different wind- and weather conditions, and always have your camera ready!
+If you only have a phone camera and just want to join an unforgettable trip and sail during the arctic winter, you are very welcome aboard as well!

 On this trip we will use our sailing boats Humla and Bien.
 Pictures and more information about these boats (which are all similar sister boats) can be found here.